pxp9/lazy_doc/README.md

 - Customizable number of retries.
 - Custom paramters to pass the model (max\_tokens, top\_p, temperature).
 - Run mix format after writing the files, just in case.
-- Improve the default prompt to generate markdown syntax.
-- Make a task or an arg in the current task to check if the functions are documented. (allows CI usage)

 ## Installation